Bank of England Interest Rate – What does the rising base rate mean for mortgages?

-We are seeing the cost of living increase rapidly.
-There are currently many factors that are influencing inflation in the UK, including but not limited to, Brexit, the war in Ukraine and supply shortages.
+The cost of living is increasing rapidly, affecting the entire UK economy.
+There are currently many factors influencing inflation in the UK, including but not limited to Brexit, the war in Ukraine and supply shortages.

-But what does this mean for your mortgage?
+But what does this mean for your mortgage and monthly payments?

-Simply, the interest rate is the amount you are charged for borrowing money.
+The interest rate dictates the amount you are charged when you borrow money.
 This is shown as a percentage of the total amount of the mortgage and paid off over the term of the mortgage.